by Lucinda Staniland

 And while it’s certainly possible to incorporate more novel movements into an existing yoga practice, I’ve personally found value in stepping outside of the yoga world altogether.

-Don’t get me wrong, I love yoga.
+I love yoga.
 I think it’s an amazing practice and it has provided me with a useful education in certain ways of moving.

 Because yoga does not, as it’s generally taught, provide the full spectrum of movement nutrients.
 It has a healthy dose of mobility, flexibility, balance, coordination and a fair bit of strength, but it’s definitely deficient in power, fitness and endurance.
 And, as I’ve discovered, in certain kinds of mobility, coordination and strength.
-(Check out this excellent article from Jenni Rawlings for a more thorough breakdown of how yoga stacks up in each of these categories)

 The problem is not yoga per se, the problem is that most of us modern humans don’t move often or in varied ways—most of us deficient in a LOT of movement nutrients—and we need a varied, nutrient-dense movement practice to make up for that.
-We can’t meet all of our movement needs from yoga alone, or maybe we can, but only if we practised yoga in a specific way (and probably incorporating movements from other disciplines!).

 Plus it’s fun, mind-expanding and liberating to play with new ways of moving that aren’t part of the yogic repertoire.
-The human bodymind is complex.
+The human body-mind is complex.
 It makes sense to me that no one movement modality will have it all figured out, but that there’s something of value I can learn from all of them.

 There are so many different ways to move well and in varied ways.
 Your way could (and most likely will) look completely different from the path I’m taking, depending on your goals, needs and context.